Large scale regularity and correlation length for almost length-minimizing random curves in the plane: Introduction

 Our motivation is to give a finer description of the infinite volume ground state on scales below $ L_* $.
 More precisely, rather than monitoring the spin at a single point, we are interested in describing the surface that is defined by the boundary between the $ +1 $ and $ -1 $ phase.

 Right now, we can only answer this question for the model \eqref{eqn:in-energy}.
 The crucial difference to the RFIM \eqref{eqn:in-rfim} lies in the isotropic surface integrand.
 Indeed, on length scales $ L \leq L_* $, we can view the energy \eqref{eqn:in-energy} as a perturbation of the perimeter.
 This suggests that minimizers of \eqref{eqn:in-energy} inherit some regularity from perimeter minimizers corresponding to $ \varepsilon = 0 $ in \eqref{eqn:in-energy}.
 In two dimensions these are known to be line arrangements.\footnote{The crux is to establish this under minimal regularity assumptions, see e.g.~\cite[Theorem 10.1]{FrankMorgan}.} Therefore, it is natural to measure regularity in terms of a modulus of continuity for the normal to the phase boundary.
-As explained above, the large-scale regularity statement in Theorem \ref{thm:mr} is phrased in terms of the averaged normal.
-The treatment of anisotropic surface energies is a much more delicate question from this point of view, see e.g.~\cite{TioneInvent} for recent advances and overview of the current state regarding the regularity theory of anisotropic minimal surfaces.
+As explained above, the large-scale regularity statement in Theorem \ref{thm:mr} is phrased in terms of the average normal.

-Apart from the difference in surface integrands, our Theorem \ref{thm:mr} is phrased in the same spirit as the result of \cite{DW}: With overwhelming probability, the behavior of the model is described up to a given length that grows exponentially as the noise strength becomes small.
-While the result of \cite{DW} are valid up to the larger length scale of order $\exp(\varepsilon^{-\frac{4}{3}})$, our Theorem~\ref{thm:mr} provides a finer description of the minimizer on the smaller length scales of order $\exp(\varepsilon^{-\frac{4}{13}})$ as $\varepsilon \downarrow 0$.
+Apart from the difference in surface integrands, our Theorem \ref{thm:mr} is phrased in the same spirit as the result of \cite{DW}: With overwhelming probability, the behavior of the model is well-described up to a given length that grows exponentially as the noise strength becomes small.
+While the result of \cite{DW} is valid up to the larger length scale with logarithm of order $ \varepsilon^{-\frac{4}{3}} $, our Theorem~\ref{thm:mr} provides a finer description of the minimizer on smaller length scales with logarithm of order $ \varepsilon^{-\frac{4}{13}} $ as $\varepsilon \downarrow 0$.
+The theorem also reveals one of the main benefits of working in a continuum setting: it allows us to study a finer notion of correlation length in the system related to geometric properties of the minimizer.
+This correlation length is given by the scale at which the phase interfaces cease to be nearly flat.
+Indeed, given two points $x, y$ in the jump set of a minimizing configuration $m$ with $|x-y| \gg 1$, then \eqref{eqn:main} implies that